DBS Check: Disclosure and Barring Service

 DBS (Disclosure and Barring Service) checks are requests to the UK police service to disclose any information they hold on an applicant.
 This allows you to know an individual's criminal record if they have one.

-They are often carried out by people who are employing staff, and if this is the case for you, our DBS Checks for Employers page can be found here.
+They are often carried out by people who are employing staff, and if this is the case for you, more information can be viewed on our DBS Checks for Employers page.

 Why Do I Need DBS Checks?